 According to the IUCN Red List of Threatened Plants Status: This taxon has not yet been assessed.

-Some important markers for quality to look for would be to look for certified organic labelling, ensuring that the correct scientific / botanical name is used and that suppliers states clearly the source of ingredients used in the product.
+Some important markers for quality to look for would be to look for certified organic labelling, ensuring that the correct scientific/botanical name is used and that suppliers can provide information about the source of ingredients used in the product.

-A supplier should also be able to tell you where the herbs have come from.
-There is more space for contamination and adulteration where supply chain is unknown.
+A supplier should be able to tell you where the herbs have come from.
+There is more space for contamination and adulteration when the supply chain is unknown.